-Students can study a considerable number of resources included on this post that teachers will include into school curricula after a wise reviewing depending of the levels they are teaching.
+Students can have access to aconsiderable number of resources included on this post that teachers will include into school curricula after a wise review to adapt to the different levels and ages they are teaching.

 "Under the ominous shadow which the second World War and its attendant circumstances have cast on the world, peace has become as essential to civilized existence as the air we breathe is to life itself."

-Schools : D-Day 70/ 75 : Resources English & Français by G-Souto is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Schools : D-Day Anniversaries : Resources English & Français by G-Souto is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.